Secularism in Turkey: Islamization under AKP

-Pushback against AKP conservative Hanafi Sunni Islamization

 Some (such as Turan Kayaoğlu) see interest and support of secularism in Turkey as strengthening, not decreasing.
-After Erdogan made the statement about his desire to "raise a religious youth," politicians of all parties condemned his statements as abandoning Turkish values.
+After Erdoğan stated his desire to "raise a religious youth," politicians of all parties condemned his statements as abandoning Turkish values.
 A petition reading "[O]f Muslim, Christian, Jewish, Zoroastrian, Alawite, Shafi’i, religious and nonreligious, atheist and agnostic backgrounds, all joined with a firm belief in secularism, [we] find your recent remarks about raising a religious and conservative youth most alarming and dangerous" was signed by over 2,000 people.
 The pro-government newspaper Bugün ran a story stating "no one has the right to convert this society into a religious one, or the opposite."
 Surveys of the Turkish people also show a great support for maintaining a secular country.
 The Turkish Economic and Social Studies Foundation found that only 9% of Turks supported a religious state in 2006.
 A more recent 2015 poll by Metropoll found that over 80% of Turkish people supported the continuation of Turkey as a secular state, with even the majority of AKP voters supporting a secular state too.

 Constitutional principles

 The Constitution asserts that Turkey is supposed to be a secular and democratic republic, deriving its sovereignty from the people.
 The sovereignty rests with the Turkish Nation, who delegates its exercise to an elected unicameral parliament, the Turkish Grand National Assembly.
-Moreover, Article 4: declares the immovability the founding principles of the Republic defined in the first three Articles:
+Moreover, Article 4 declares the immovability of the founding principles of the Republic defined in the first three Articles: